 The module supports two modes of operation: Approved and Non-approved.
 The module will be in FIPS-approved mode when all power up self-tests have completed successfully and only Approved algorithms are invoked.
-See Table 2 below for a list of the supported Approved algorithms and Table 3 for allowed algorithms.
-The non-Approved mode is entered when a non-Approved algorithm is invoked.
-See Table 4 for a list of non-Approved algorithms.
+See Table 2 below for a list of the supported Approved algorithms and The module supports the following non-FIPS 140-2 approved but allowed algorithms that may be used in the Approved mode of operation.